vsaravanan/Java/Spring/Spring21aMVCcar/readme.md

 Spring21aMVCcar

-This spring example use no xml config.
+This spring example uses no xml config.
 But AppInitializer is required to generate web.xml dynamically.
 AppInitializer is required in weblogic, but not required in Tomcat.